johankasperi/species-galileo/README.md

 ## Run instructions

-Change line 3 to the url of your server (if you don't want to use the provided server):
+Change line 3 in app.js to the url of your server (if you don't want to use the provided server):
 ```javascript
 var socket = io('http://species-kspri.rhcloud.com');
 ```